 The third pillar to the system is new: the Human Rights Legal Support Centre.
 Under Bill 107 the Commission will no longer have carriage of every individual human rights complaint that is before the Tribunal.
 Instead, applicants will have carriage of their own cases as they do before other administrative tribunals and courts.
 When introducing Bill 107, the Attorney General promised to create a human rights support centre that would provide "full access to legal assistance", including information, support, advice and legal representation to all persons seeking a remedy.
-At First Reading the Government committed to "ensure that, regardless of level of income, abilities, disabilities or personal circumstances, all Ontarians would be entitled to share in receiving equal and effective protection of human rights, and all will receive that full legal representation."
-While the initial versions of the Bill did not include provisions establishing the Centre, during the Legislative Committee hearings the Bill was amended to expressly create the Centre, set out its broad mandate to provide advice, support and legal representation that is available across the province, and confirm public funding for the Centre.
+The Government committed to "ensure that, regardless of level of income, abilities, disabilities or personal circumstances, all Ontarians would be entitled to share in receiving equal and effective protection of human rights, and all will receive that full legal representation."
+During the Legislative Committee hearings the Bill was amended to expressly create the Centre, set out its broad mandate to provide advice, support and legal representation that is available across the province, and confirm public funding for the Centre.

-The recent amendments have generated much debate among human rights advocates.
+Bill 107 generated much debate among human rights advocates.
 Concerns expressed by a number of groups led the Government to introduce numerous significant changes that strengthened and clarified details of the Bill that were underdeveloped in earlier versions.
-Now that the amendments have received Royal Assent, it will be important for human rights advocates, unions, and other organizations to think creatively and strategically about how to ensure that the new framework is applied in a progressive manner to achieve its promised objectives of advancing systemic human rights compliance and providing more accessible, efficient adjudication and resolution of human rights disputes.
+It is important for human rights advocates, unions, and other organizations to think creatively and strategically about how to ensure that the new framework is applied in a progressive manner to achieve its promised objectives.
+These are to advance systemic human rights compliance and provide more accessible, efficient adjudication and resolution of human rights disputes.
 As described below, this will not only involve advancing claims before the Human Rights Tribunal but, significantly, it will also involve leveraging the new/re-oriented powers of the Human Rights Commission to fully develop and carry out its pro-active public interest mandate.
-The new human rights framework presents human rights advocates with choices and opportunities: it challenges advocates to think more systemically about the enforcement of human rights in a way that extends beyond litigation and that recognizes the interconnections between litigation and broader pro-active interventions.
-This paper, then, reviews some of the key changes that have been implemented by Bill 107, provides commentary on the implications the changes will have for human rights adjudication and identifies some broader strategies for securing human rights under the Code.

-2 Attorney General Michael Bryant, Hansard, 26 April 2006
+&lt;sup>3 Attorney General Michael Bryant, Hansard, 26 April 2006